92bondstreet/top-chef/WORKSHOP.md

 ---

+La Fourchette

+---

+Time consuming

+---

 Help me with a Web App

 ---

-Find the best deal for a French starred restaurant
+Find the best deal for France located starred restaurant

 ---